seyramgabriel/brokencrystals/README.md

 Access jenkins on the browser with ```http://ipaddress:9090``` **eg..** ```http://3.131.162.22:9090```

-_Install initial plugins and set your new user name and password:_
+_Install suggested initial plugins and set your new user name and password:_

 * Go to "Manage jenkins",
 * Go to "Plugins",